rackerlabs/docs-cloud-identity/api-docs/api-reference/index.rst

 API reference
 =============

-Learn about the available Rackspace Identity API resources and methods and see request and response examples.
+Learn about the available Identity API resources and methods and see request and response examples.

 Some of the Identity API operations require only the core authentication